REVOLVE24 RACE RULES

 QUALIFYING FOR GRID POSITION

-The Revolve24 App can be downlaoded and linked to your preferred training source and you can start competing for your grid position whichever challenge you are taking part in.
+The Revolve24 App can be downloaded and linked to your preferred training source and you can start competing for your grid position whichever challenge you are taking part in.

-The 12 and 6 hour races will start from the pit lane, but you will still be invited to use the Revolve24 App so you can see how you are doing against the competition.
+The 12 and 6 hour races will start from the pit lane, but you will still be invited to use the Revolve24 App so you, and your supporters, can see how you are doing against the competition, both in training and during the race.

-Revolve24 will share as much information as possible but it is still compulsory for a team representative (we’d imagine the Team Captain or Crew Chief) to attend the pre-Race briefings.
+Revolve24 will share as much information as possible prior to Race Day, but it is still compulsory for a team representative (we’d imagine the Team Captain or Crew Chief) to attend the pre-Race briefings.

 RACE EQUIPMENT: BE SAFE